 Always a graceful winner, his opponent leapt up in the air like he was about to be freeze framed in an 80’s sports movie.

 “I WIN!!!!!!”
 He screamed.
 We all cheered him, glad to be able to finally go home and Ken sunk in his chair like he had just lost the right to bulldoze the youth center for his new condo development.
 In that moment we felt like we could do anything, maybe even tell our bosses they could clean out the damn grease trap themselves.
 To quote the legendary Jacob Dillion, we could be heroes, for just one day.

 So come down to the Game night on Wednesday, be a hero, be a villain, be a side character or the guy who gets killed in the opening credits.
 Just know this:

-There will be chili dogs.
+There will be snacks.

 PSCC Game Night at The Oasis Resort